-Shoulder injuries in young athletes
+Shoulder injuries in high school athletes

 Shoulder injuries abound, especially in the young athlete.
 One of the most common injuries seen in this population is shoulder dislocation or instability.
 In an article in the August 2012 issue of the Journal of the American Academy of Orthopaedic Surgeons a literature review reported that most incidences of shoulder joint instability are the results of traumatic contact injuries like falling on an outstretched arm or force from a hit or direct blow to the shoulder area, or from forceful throwing, lifting or hitting; or from contact with another player.

 Most athletes do not want to be out of their sport with a shoulder injury.
 They are looking to get back in the game quickly.
 Interesting facts reported on in this article: 45% of shoulder joint instability injuries resulted in more than 10 days lost from sport.
 Young male athletes were at the greatest risk of instability injuries and reinjuries.
 One study reported that younger athletes (under 23 years of age) reinjured their shoulders in 72% of cases, where older patients (over 30 years of age) only 27% of the time.

 What we found extremely interesting was that young athletes between the ages of 15-20 years of age who were treated non-surgically experienced an injury recurrence rate of 87%!
 Arthritis of the shoulder resulted in 40% of athletes with recurring should instability injuries.

 These shoulder injuries commonly resulted in high incidences of sudden tearing of the labrum (which is the tissue around the shoulder socket) and the ligaments from the bone of the socket.